Flapjacck/moxbox/README.md

 # moxbox

 I recently bought a new tiny PC (Lenovo M900 tiny) that I will be turning into a proxmox server to experiment with.
 I wanted to make something personal to run on it.

-So i decided to try to make a simple file hosting server that I could use to store and share files with friends and family.
+I’m building boxmox because I’m tired of running out of iCloud space and juggling messy Google Drive folders.
+I wanted something simple, personal, and fully under my control.

+Right now, BoxMox is nothing.
+Eventually, I want it to grow into a clean, minimal, self-hosted storage platform with optional user accounts, metadata, share links, and maybe even NAS or S3-style storage support.

+This is my way of learning backend development, exploring Proxmox, and building a tool I actually want to use every day.
+More features coming as I keep improving it.

+## Open Source & Contributions

+I’m more than happy for anyone to contribute, improve features, report issues, or build on top of it.
+Whether you're fixing a typo or adding a major feature, all contributions are welcome.